Andrea Carlson: Art career

-Carlson has employed cannibalism as a metaphor for cultural consumption in her paintings' titles and imagery, naming her "Windigo Series" for an Anishinaabe winter cannibal that often misidentifies those it consumes.
 Her ongoing series, VORE, uses cannibalism as a metaphor for problems of ethnic exploitation, consumption, and assimilation in its work.
 Using various media on paper to create objects from museum collections that float over pop-art influenced ranges, while Carlson's own heritage is hinted at in the background.
 Her artworks are inspired by the narrative of an object and how these objects are used as surrogates for cultural communication, as seen in her series VORE, storytelling as a means of conveying power and authority.

 Her work has exhibited widely while gaining support through several fellowships including the Minnesota State Arts Board (2006) and McKnight/MCAD Foundation Fellowship (2007–08).
 Carlson was a participant in Plug In ICA’s Summer Institute in 2010.

 One of the many artworks of Andrea Carlson’s VORE series is a painting titled Sunshine on a Cannibal.
 She created it in 2015 and used oil, acrylic, ink, granite, and color pencil on paper to create an extensive horizontal painting.
 She drew small images from Native American art, European paintings, and conceptual art then layered these images in the shape of a pyramid on the center of her painting.
 She purposefully arranges the small images into rows and columns to form the pyramid and heavily layers them, adding more meaning to her message on western culture and assimilation.
 She further creates this illusion of a pyramid by drawing an empty and dull setting for the background of the rest of her piece that contrasts against the heavy imagery she paints.
 On the bottom of the metaphorical pyramid the artist paints disembodied hands and skinless faces that spell out “Sunshine on a Cannibal” across the center bottom.
 The purpose of this series and the metaphors included within her art is to challenge the viewer to stop and think about the “other” in our society and to think about how western cultures idolize and heighten more “exotic” cultures while still trying to erase that same culture with assimilation.